 4. Trader Joe’s Almond Butter

-RAW ( creamy or crunchy, unsalted) = Very good choice
+RAW ( creamy or crunchy, unsalted) = Good choice

-Roasted (creamy or crunchy, unsalted) = Poorer choice
+Roasted (creamy or crunchy, unsalted) = Poor choice

 Roasted (creamy, with sea salt) = Poorer choice